CentML/DeepView.Explore/README.md

 Once you have the vsix file, run `code --install-extension vscode*.vsix` to install the extension.

 ### Backend Installation
-This plugin requires Skyline (the installation instruction for which can be found [here](https://github.com/CentML/skyline)) and (optionally) Habitat (used to extrapolate GPU runtimes, instructions found [here](https://github.com/CentML/habitat)).
+This plugin requires Skyline (the installation instruction for which can be found [here](https://github.com/CentML/skyline)) and (optionally) Habitat (used to extrapolate GPU runtimes, instructions found [here](https://github.com/CentML/habitat)). **Skyline must be launched before running this extension.**

 After installation, please make note of the path to the `skyline` binary.
 To do so, run `which skyline` after ensuring that the `skyline` binary works.
 This path is different depending on how the backend was installed.
-Default installation from PyPI will place the binary to `/usr/bin/skyline`, however if you're running the backend in virtual environment you'll have to update the path at `Settings -> Extensions -> Skyline -> Skyline_bin_location`.
+Default installation from PyPI will place the binary to `/usr/bin/skyline`, however if you're running the backend in virtual environment it will be in a different location. **You need to launch `skyline` before running this extension.**

 ## Usage example
 1. Open one of the examples DNN project examples, i.e. [Resnet](https://github.com/CentML/skyline/tree/main/examples/resnet) from Skyline in VSCode